-1. In its First Special Report to the Security Council (VII,2) the Commission had indicated that it had approached the Mandatory Power in order to determine whether adequate preparatory steps might be taken with the end in view of enabling the armed militias provided for in the Assembly's Plan to be responsible for the maintenance of law and order immediately following the termination of the Mandate.
-The Commission had asked one of its members to discuss with the Delegation of the Mandatory Power a umber of points in connection with this matter.

-2. The Delegation of the Mandatory Power was informed that among the preparatory steps concerning the militia which the Commission had in mind were:
+- 1. In its First Special Report to the Security Council (VII,2) the Commission had indicated that it had approached the Mendatory Power in order to determine whether adequate preparatory steps might be taken with the end in view of enabling the armed militias provided for in the Assembly's Plan to be responsible for the maintenance of law and order immediately following the termination or the Mandate.
+The Commission had asked one of its members to discuss with the delegation of the Mandatory Power a number of points in connection with this matter. - 2.
+The delegation of the Mandatory Power was informed that the preparatory steps concerning the militia which the Commission had in mind

-a) designation of cantonment areas;
+- a) designation of cantonment areas,

-b) recruiting by the Commission itself or by either Provisional Council of Government;
+- b) recruiting by the Commission itself or by either Provisional Council of Government;

-c) training with or without arms;
+- c) training with or without arms;

-d) equipping;
+- d) equipping;

-e) establishment of Cadres.
+- e) establishment of Cadres.

-3. The following answer has been received from the Government of the Mandatory Power:
+- 3. The following answer has been received from the Government of the Mandatory Power:

-"Generally speaking none of these activities can be permitted in Palestine prior to the termination of the Mandate, although it is possible that some preliminary steps might be taken during the last fortnight of the Mandatory period."
+"Generally speaking, none of these activities can be permitted in Palestine prior to the termination of the Mandate, although it is possible that some preliminary steps might be taken during the last fortnight of the Mandatory period."